 When we can understand someone’s feelings from their perspective and don’t stand in judgment, we have the ability to empathise.

-Some of us will have natural empathetic tendencies, whilst others won’t.
-Some of us won’t notice, while others simply won’t be bothered to notice, but most of us will be somewhere in the middle and will understand in part how someone feels.
-Sadly, we tend to ignore how others feel when we’re not coping.
+Some of us have natural empathetic tendencies, whilst others don’t.
+Some of us don’t notice, while others simply can’t be bothered to notice, but most of us will be somewhere in the middle and will understand in part how someone else feels.
+In the main, we tend to ignore how others feel when we’re not coping well ourselves.

 Empathy is usually self-taught.
-If our parents have empathy, we will learn about empathy.
-But even if our parents don’t have empathy there is no reason why we can’t learn.
+If our parents have empathy, we will learn about it.
+But even if our parents don’t have empathy, there is no reason why we can’t learn it.
 Empathy comes from within us, from what we see around us.